UTEL-UIUC/gtfs_segments/README.md

 ### Prerequisites

-The usage of this library requires the following packages
+The dependencies of this library are the following packages.
+The detailed list can be found in `requirements.txt`
 * numpy
 * shapely
 * pandas